petrilli/ft-site/index.md

 return value is returned to the event source.
 An event could be an HTTP(S) request, something on an event queue, whatever.

 Functions are ephemeral.
-They existing for the duration of the application.
+They existing for the duration of the function call.
 Once the function returns a value, all of it's state and scope and everything else about it is assumed to go away.